centreon/centreon-archived/README.md

 Regarding the [Products Lifecycle Policy](https://docs.centreon.com/current/en/releases/lifecycle.html), only the following versions are supported:

-* Centreon 20.10.x, released the October 21, 2020, full support
+* Centreon 21.04.x, released on April 21, 2021, full support
-* Centreon 20.04.x, released the April 22, 2020, security and blocking issue support only
+* Centreon 20.10.x, released on October 21, 2020, security and blocking issue support only
-* Centreon 19.10.x, released the April 23, 2019, security support only
+* Centreon 20.04.x, released on April 22, 2020, security support only

 If your version is not one of the 3 versions specified above, we recommend that you [upgrade your platform](https://docs.centreon.com/current/en/upgrade/introduction.html)